 Before Total Hip Replacement: Preparing for Your Recovery

 You may be nervous about getting a new hip.
 But the better prepared you are before surgery, the easier your recovery program (rehabilitation, or rehab) is likely to be.
-That’s because preparing helps give you the strength and skills you’ll need after surgery.
-So start preparing now.
+That’s because getting ready helps give you the strength and skills you’ll need after surgery.
+So start getting ready now.
 Your healthcare team will be there to help.

 Why preparing for recovery helps

 You can make your recovery quicker and more comfortable by:

 Building muscles that support your hip joint.
 This helps keep your hip stable while you’re healing.

 Strengthening your arms.
 It will make it easier to use walking aids after surgery.